retrogamer500/nie-editor/README.md

 # Edit levels like it's 1995

-NIE Editor's goal is to be a simple 2D level editor that is pleasant to both create levels with, as well as import levels into existing game engines.
+NIE Editor's goal is to be a simple 2D level editor that is pleasant to both create with and use in your game engines.

 ## Features
 * Interface inspired by the GameMaker 8.x room editor